c4t3l/vimde/doc/vimde.md

 The following command line parameters are understood.

 `--init`, `-i`
-: Initialize the environment.
-This effectively creates local user directories for plugins and generates default files.
-This command must be ran first before starting `vimde`.
+: Initialize the local user environment.
+This creates local user directories for plugins and generates default files.
+This command allows users to customize `vimde` to their liking.

 `--update-plugins`, `-u`
 : Updates plugins for `vimde`.
-This is useful if you add additional plugins to `.vimderc`.
+This is useful if you add additional plugins to `~/.vimderc`.

 `--start`, `-s`
 : Starts vimde.
 This is the default option if none is given.

 `--debug`, `-d`
 : Starts vimde in debug mode.
-This option prints runtime debug output to `.vimde/debug.log`.
+This option prints runtime debug output to `~/.vimde/debug.log`.

 # ON-LINE HELP